phortx/Raspberry-Pi-Setup-Guide/README.md

 # Raspberry Pi Setup Guide

-A really opionionated guide how to setup every version of a Raspberry Pi with Arch Linux including WiringPi, NTP, Wi-Fi, SSH, Ruby, ZSH and more.
+A really opionionated guide how to setup every version of a Raspberry Pi with Arch Linux including WiringPi, NTP, Wi-Fi, SSH, asdf, Ruby, ZSH and more.

 Take a look into the wiki for more interesing stuff like finding out your Raspberry Pi version.

 ## Some words regarding the hardware

-I recommend you to get a speed class 10 SD Card with more than 4 GB capacity for optimal performance.
+I recommend you to get a speed class 10 SD Card with more than 16 GB capacity for optimal performance.

 Additionally you should buy a small heatsink.
 [Something like that](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=raspberry%20pi%20heatsink&sprefix=raspberry+pi+he%2Caps&rh=i%3Aaps%2Ck%3Araspberry%20pi%20heatsink) and attach it to the CPU of the Raspberry Pi.

 ## What you'll need

-- A linux machine with a working SD card slot
+- A linux or mac machine with a working SD card slot
 - `bsdtar` or `tar`, `fdisk`